kevinchappell/timer-challenge/README.md

   * [ ] Timer should continue counting from paused time when resumed.
 * [ ] be able to reset
   * [ ] when reset, the timer returns to it's initial start time.

+**Completion time:** 1 - 2 hours

 ## Getting Started

+You can use Codesandbox or github to complete the challenge online or locally.
+Once you've completed the challenge, submit your work by sharing a link to your fork.

 ### Codesandbox